 Education

-University of Wisconsin – Superior, Master of Arts, Visual Arts, May 2016 University of Wisconsin - Eau Claire – Bachelor of Science, Visual Arts Major + Botany Minor, December 1994
+University of Wisconsin – Superior, Master of Arts, Visual Arts, Fiber, May 2016 University of Wisconsin - Eau Claire – Bachelor of Science, Visual Arts, Fiber + Botany Minor, December 1994

 Experience